OWASP/www-chapter-jakarta/tab_training.md

 7. DevSecOps
 8. Other information security course

-if any inquiry, send email to us indonesia.2018@owasp.org or More info visit our official Website at https://training.owasp.or.id/
+if any inquiry, send email to us indonesia.2018@owasp.org or ade.putra@owasp.org